eythaann/Seelen-UI/readme.md

 Komorebi UI is a user-friendly fork of Komorebi, a tiling window manager for Windows.
 While the original Komorebi primarily offers a CLI (Command Line Interface) and may not be very accessible to non-programmers, Komorebi UI aims to provide a visually appealing, intuitive interface for users who may not have programming skills.
 This project enhances usability and aesthetic details while introducing additional features to make Komorebi more accessible.

+### What is a Tiling Window Manager?

+A Tiling Window Manager (TWM) is a window manager that automatically organizes applications into non-overlapping tiles instead of overlapping them.
+This optimizes screen space and simplifies application navigation through keyboard shortcuts.

+### Why Should You Consider Using It?

+- **Spatial Efficiency:** Maximize your screen real estate, allowing you to work with multiple applications without overlapping.

+- **Enhanced Productivity:** Quickly navigate between applications with keyboard shortcuts and easily split the screen for efficient multitasking.

+- **Total Customization:** Tailor window arrangement and keyboard shortcuts according to your preferences.

+- **Seamless Experience:** Eliminate visual distractions by avoiding overlapping windows.

+In summary, a Tiling Window Manager can transform your computing experience, offering spatial efficiency, enhanced productivity, and an interface tailored to your needs.
+If you value space optimization and agility in navigating between applications, consider making the switch!

 ## Features

 - **User-Friendly Interface:** Designed with a focus on usability, ensuring a seamless experience for both novice and experienced users.